 A washing machine will set you back between $600 – $1500 and we’ve seen every kind during our home inspections.
 But imagine spending all that hard-earned money only for the washing machine to break down after a few months.
 To help save you some time and frustration, here are 13 washing machine brands to avoid.

-The point is that a washing machine is only worth buying if you can depend on it to serve you many years without giving you any trouble.
+A washing machine is only worth buying if you can depend on it to serve you for many years without giving you any trouble.
 This makes it important for buyers to know which washing machine brands to avoid before making a purchase.
+If you want to see our top 10 picks for best washer and dryer, check out our guide.

 There are dozens of washing machine brands, each offering several models.
 Since washing machines are one of those home appliances you expect to use at least every couple of days, it’s also important to know what features to look for in washing machines.